 Internal auditing is an independent, objective activity designed to add value and continuously improve programs.
 Periodic assessment of program effectiveness is conducted through systematic internal audits that are planned and carried out on behalf of management to measure performance, the effectiveness of the program element processes and to promote continuous improvement.
 An audit schedule is prepared annually.
-Table 3 provides a summary of internal audits conducted in the reporting period.
-Two audits were planned for 2023, but only the Change Control Audit was conducted.
-The Use of Experience (OPEX) Management Program audit was not conducted as planned but has been included in the 2024 schedule.
-The identified non-conformance was of low consequence and was related to the accuracy and detail in documentation.
-All identified non-conformances are assigned and tracked to closure.
+Table 3 provides a summary of internal audits conducted in the reporting period (2024).
+The two identified non-conformances were of low significance.
+A preventative maintenance task was found completed but three months late with no adverse consequence.
+The other non-conformance was that the procedure of approving EHS preventative maintenance work orders did not involve the EHS function.
+All identified non-conformances were assigned and tracked to closure.
 There were no systemic deficiencies identified.
 The assessed program elements were determined to be effective.